 Seeing financial growth validates your hard work.
 Celebrate milestones—they're proof that your skills have value.

 Every designer faces obstacles.
+Many designers struggle because they repeat the same learning mistakes others made, so being aware early helps you avoid wasted time.
 Here's how I push through when things get tough.

 When inspiration runs dry (happens to me regularly):